 Configure auto-learning so the system processes packets with an unknown MAC address.
 You configure the number of addresses the system learns by configuring a maximum number of addresses.

-1. Enable the unknown discard option: mac-security [port {slot/port[-slot/port][,...]}] unknown-discard enable
+• You must enable the unknown-discard option for the port.

+'''

+enable

+configure terminal

+interface GigabitEthernet {slot/port[-slot/port][,...]}

+'''